CipherOne/swiftprotocol/README.md

 ## Constitution
 Due to the fact that this Protocol directly interacts with the real world through decentralized governance, there are certain rules which cannot be programmatically enforced yet are crucial for this Protocol to function as intended.
 Delegated Nodes or Identity Providers that perform actions in contradiction to the items listed in the constitution should be [banned](#delegated-node-voting).

-* Users shall all be treated equal and given the same amount of UBITs regardless of their background.
+* Citizens shall all be treated equal and given the same amount of UBITs regardless of their background.
 * Identity Providers should share a decentralized internal system of identities to guarantee Sybil accounts cannot be created.
 The internal system should also make any potential transitions of Citizens easier to accomplish.
 * Delegated Nodes should be [banned](#delegated-node-voting) for the following reasons:
   * Regularly not performing their duty to vote on proposals.